ivanmonteiro/EntityFrameworkSample/README.md

 [Detached-Mapper](https://github.com/leonardoporro/Detached-Mapper)
 [EF-Core-Simple-Graph-Update](https://github.com/WahidBitar/EF-Core-Simple-Graph-Update/blob/f71a103bda2593b85bd6415374a13f9eacc08394/src/Diwink.Extensions.EntityFrameworkCore/DbContextExtensions.cs#L40C46-L40C46)

-There is an issue in Entity Framework's GitHub repository called [Turn-key Disconnected Entities Solution](https://github.com/dotnet/efcore/issues/5536) that *might* provide a solution to solve this problem, but currenty it has few upvotes and has been postponed many times by the EF team.
+There is an issue in Entity Framework's GitHub repository called [Turn-key Disconnected Entities Solution](https://github.com/dotnet/efcore/issues/5536) that *might* provide a solution to solve this problem, but currently it has few upvotes and has been postponed many times by the EF team.

 ## References